 Back to this week’s run….
 I took a moment to sit under a tree to cool off and listen to John Denver.
 As I took in the shady breeze, I felt sad that I probably wouldn’t get back to the mountains this year.
 I grumbled to myself that I would be starting my 50K training plan during the dog days of summer.
 I started thinking of all of the things I was missing out on, and generally worked myself up to the point where I was getting on my own nerves.

 I forced my mind to still.
 I inhaled and listened to birds and the sounds of the river nearby.
 That’s when it hit me.
 Just as I didn’t see the value in living within walking distance of countless trails 20 years ago, I was now so busy focusing on what I was missing out on that I wasn’t appreciating what was right in front of me.
 Louisiana is known as Sportsman’s Paradise, for heaven’s sake.
-It has a growing group of outdoor recreation enthusiasts, driving a growing number of trail races, endurance sports, and other outdoor activities.
-The Red River National Wildlife Refuge, where I ran this week, is a remote oasis in the heart of town, making it easy to squeeze into a lunch break or after work.
+It has a thriving group of outdoor recreation enthusiasts, driving a growing number of trail races, endurance sports, and other outdoor activities.
+The Red River National Wildlife Refuge, where I ran this week, is a remote oasis in the heart of town, making it easy to squeeze a ride, run or hike into a lunch break or after work.
 It’s just one of many gorgeous outdoor spaces in our state.

 Is it Colorado?
 No. Is it still beautiful in its own right?
 You bet.